-To make matters worse, as a new buyer it’s easy to be mislead into buying a product that is misrepresented and pretends to be just as good as the best purifiers.
+To make matters worse, as a new buyer it’s easy to be mislead into buying a product that is misrepresented and pretends to be just as good as better-quality products.

 True HEPA and HEPA type air purifiers